dhicks/Getting-and-Cleaning-Data/readme.md

 	5. standing
 	6. laying

 3. Columns in the dataset corresponding to means and standard deviations of dataset features are identified.
-These columns are given quasi-human-readable names corresponding to the labels in the file `features_info.txt`.
-See that file for an explanation of the features.
+These columns are given quasi-human-readable names corresponding to the labels in the file `features_info.txt` (included in the unzipped data folder).
+See that file, or `codebook.md` in this repository, for an explanation of the features.

 4. The desired columns are read from the `test` and `train` datasets, along with the activity and research subject for each observation.
 All of this is stored in the variable `data`.